Topics

 Business owner vs. entrepreneur: what’s the difference?

-Entrepreneurs are often business owners, and vice versa, but the two terms are different.
+Entrepreneurs are often business owners, and vice versa, but, as the business owner job description above shows, the two terms are different.
 Understanding them will help you describe yourself correctly and have more productive conversations with peers and investors.

 Non-entrepreneurial business owners typically start or operate companies built on proven ideas, like running a music venue, e-commerce store or cafe.